Cleopatra Broumand: Re-emergence as fashion designer

-Her Fall '85 collection drew inspiration from the Houghton Shahnameh or Book of Kings, 16th century miniature illustrations of 10th century Persian writer Ferdowsi's poetry.
+Her fall 1985 collection drew inspiration from the Houghton Shahnameh or Book of Kings, 16th century miniature illustrations of 10th century Persian writer Ferdowsi's poetry.
 A sweater from this collection was included in a time capsule placed at New York Marriott Marquis' grand opening ceremony on October 8, 1985.
+A computer design knitted face with red lips and an asymmetrical collar on the sweaters were among other popular designs in the collection.
+She was using computers to aid in her apparel design process in 1985.
+Her spring 1985 collection was titled Rajah, and was inspired by Indian royalty.

-Reminiscent of her earlier designs, garments inspired by the medieval world reflected Birrenbach's continued quest for emancipation and empowerment.
-The sword, falcon, and metallic glint of armor appeared in her Fall '86 designs which retained their softness in their knitted and silk textures or delicate embroidery as the breastplate inspired pieces did.
+Reminiscent of her earlier designs, she made garments inspired by the medieval world.
+The sword, falcon, and metallic glint of armor appeared in her fall 1986 designs which retained their softness in their knitted and silk textures or delicate embroidery as the breastplate inspired pieces did.

-Press publications across the United States deemed “Cleopatra's woman a woman of tomorrow with yesterday's romance” and credited her ability to marry the modern with the exotic.
+The Palm Beach Daily News deemed "Cleopatra's woman a woman of tomorrow with yesterday's romance" and credited her ability to marry the modern with "the exotic".

 Bergdorf Goodman, Neiman Marcus, Saks Fifth Avenue, Bloomingdale's, Barneys, Takashimaya, Henri Bendel, Nordstrom, Bullocks Wilshire, etc. are among the stores which carried her line.
 Celebrity clients included the likes of Jacqueline Kennedy Onassis, Gloria Swanson, Elizabeth Taylor, Joan Collins, Linda Evans, Whitney Houston, Jill St. John, Yue-Sai Kan, Elena Obraztsova, Shirley MacLaine, Oprah Winfrey, Marlon Brando, Paul Newman, Luciano Pavarotti, as well as prominent personalities from the world of business and politics.

-Humanitarian Work
+Humanitarian work

 Following the Armenian earthquake of 1988, she became founder and director of the Children of Crisis Foundation in Washington, D.C., the first Russian/American foundation.
-In April 1989, per Birrenbach's suggestion, a three-day auction of one million dollars worth of her clothing and scarves, inaugurated by Liana Dubinin, wife of the USSR Ambassador to Washington, opened at the Madison Hotel in Washington D.C. benefiting the Armenian Children Relief Fund.
+In April 1989, per Broumand's suggestion, a three-day auction of one million dollars' worth of her clothing and scarves, inaugurated by Liana Dubinin, wife of the USSR Ambassador to Washington, opened at the Madison Hotel in Washington D.C. benefiting the Armenian Children Relief Fund.

 In 1996, contribution from proceeds of a trunk sale in Park City, Utah went to the Huntsman Cancer Foundation.